kodarn/Sparsnas/README.md

   * ID     - Seems to be a sender ID of some sort
   * Cnt    - A 8-bit packet counter, wrapping at 0x7F (which makes it 7-bits actually)
   * Fix    - Some sort of flag/status column with true/false like properies stating if the sensor is detecting any blinks.
   * Fixed  - 5 bytes of static data.
 At present, it is hard to make something of it.
-(See note on 'PCnt' column description.)
   * PCnt   - A 16-bit packet counter.
   * Data   - Only modified when we prove led blinks, so it should have something to do with the measurement process.
   * NewCnt - A 32-bit led blink counter.
 Increases by one for every blink.